Population dynamics of fisheries: Overfishing

 The Traffic Light colour convention, showing the concept of Harvest Control Rule (HCR), specifying when a rebuilding plan is mandatory in terms of precautionary and limit reference points for spawning biomass and fishing mortality rate.

+This graph demonstrates the importance of following a specific quota of exploitation to sustain a fish population.

 The notion of overfishing hinges on what is meant by an acceptable level of fishing.

-A current operational model used by some fisheries for predicting acceptable levels is the Harvest Control Rule (HCR).
+A current operational model used by some fisheries for predicting acceptable levels is the harvest control rule (HCR).
 This formalizes and summarizes a management strategy which can actively adapt to subsequent feedback.
 The HCR is a variable over which the management has some direct control and describes how the harvest is intended to be controlled by management in relation to the state of some indicator of stock status.
 For example, a harvest control rule can describe the various values of fishing mortality which will be aimed at for various values of the stock abundance.
 Constant catch and constant fishing mortality are two types of simple harvest control rules.